Lessons of the Hunt

 You may now get the impression that this pastime demands a substantial amount of effort on top of what starts off as a fun hobby — and you would be correct.
 Nevertheless, for the majority of games, there is a cluster of unmissable trophies that can be earned even without hunting for them actively.
 They pop up to celebrate ordinary deeds; they congratulate the player for taking part.
 In their presence, I have recognised how valuable it is to remember and reflect on things that I have done in gaming, and life all around.

 The world is a busy place.
 Too often we force ourselves to be productive, but leave little time to admire what our hands have done.
 We then feel empty, unable to find meaning in the daily toil.
 Slowing down and spending time to reminisce allow us to cherish every small step forward.
-Aside from this, I also wouldn’t be able to sit here and compile these lessons that have aided me in dealing with the real world.
+This is also part of the reason I have compiled these lessons to share with you all.

 Below is my trophy card.
 Clicking on it reveals the full profile.